ericproffitt/TopicModelsVB.jl/README.md

 After removing stop words and abridging our corpus, the vocabulary size has gone from 8000 to 1692.

 A consequence of removing so many terms from our corpus is that some documents may now by empty.
-We can remove these documents from our corpus by doing,
+We can remove these documents from our corpus by doing the following,

 ```julia
 fixcorp!(corp, remove_empty_docs=true)